-Inhalation sedation is a safe and recommended form of sedation for children.
+- Inhalation sedation is a suitable form of sedation for most children.

-- Please contact the Dental department if your child develops a cold (inhalation sedation does not work if a child has a cold or a blocked nose).
+- Please contact Dental Department reception if your child develops a cold (inhalation sedation does not work if a child has a cold or a blocked nose).

 - A written consent form is required to be signed by the person with parental responsibility before treatment under inhalation sedation.

-- Your child must be accompanied by a responsible adult.
+- The patient must be accompanied by a responsible adult who has parental responsibility

 Please note this is a generic GOSH information sheet.
 If you have specific questions about how this relates to your child, please ask your doctor.
 Please note this information may not necessarily reflect treatment at other hospitals.